C1fer/Mesa-LLVM/README.md

 Script for installing Mesa-git and LLVM-git on Ubuntu and Debian based distros.

 # ATTENTION
-DON'T use mesa PPAs (oibaf, kisak, padoka, etc.) nor update from the update manager if you want to use this installer.
-This will roll you back to llvm-stable
+DON'T use mesa ppas (Oibaf, Kisak, Padoka, etc.) nor update from the update manager if you want to use this installer.
+Updating from another source aside from this will roll you back to llvm-stable.

-# Running the script
+# Usage
+In order for the script to work, you need to enable source code repositories and unstable packages on your distro's software sources manager.
+Note that if you've added a ppa before these options should be enabled.

-I recommend using `bash <(curl -s https://raw.githubusercontent.com/C1fer/Mesa-LLVM/master/mesa-llvm.sh)`.
-That way you'll always use the latest version, but you can download it and run it using `./mesa-llvm.sh` if you want.
+I recommend using `bash <(curl -s https://raw.githubusercontent.com/C1fer/Mesa-LLVM/master/mesa-llvm.sh)` for running the script.
+With that you will always use the latest version, but you can download it and run it using `./mesa-llvm.sh` if you want.

 # Speed up compilation
 You can use ccache to make the compilation go much faster.
-In order to setup ccache, you need to type these commands on a teminal window and then log out.
+In order to set up ccache, type these commands on a teminal window and then log out.
 ```
 sudo apt install -y ccache
 echo 'export PATH="/usr/lib/ccache:$PATH"' | sudo tee -a ~/.bashrc